sgmurphy/wordpress-plugins/wp-user-avatar/readme.txt

 * **Conversion Optimized Checkout Form** – Let users make payments to you and subscribe to your membership plans.
 * **User Registration Forms** – Let users signup via a custom registration form.
 * **Login & Password Reset Forms** – Allow users to log in and reset their passwords via custom frontent forms.
-* **User Dashboard** – My Account page and edit profile forms for users to manage their profile details and account settings.
+* **User Dashboard** – My Account page and edit profile forms for users to manage their profile details, account settings, change password and delete their account account.
 * **Automatic Registration & Login Redirect** – Auto login users after they register and redirect them after they sign in, log out and reset their passwords.
 * Add login and logout links, register and profile links to your website navigation menu that will change based on whether the user is logged in.